Questions? Email firstname.lastname@example.org.

 A scholarship is for course tuition ONLY.
 Mazamas may cover the cost of your course up to 90% of the course tuition based on factors listed above.
 Other costs associated with the course may apply.
 You must have access to a computer, smartphone, or tablet to participate in the course.
 Please see course home page for associated costs and logistics.
 All scholarship awardees will qualify for select course gear at a discounted rate.

 The Mazamas do NOT provide equipment for this class.
 Skis, boots and poles may be rented from most local shops.
-Gear rental costs are around $12–15 per day for Nordic gear, and $25–30 per day for telemark gear.
+Gear rental costs are around $30-$40 for a 2 night rental package.

 The Nordic Ski School instructors are Nordic skiing enthusiasts and volunteer to teach Nordic skiing simply for the love of the sport.
 They have First Aid and CPR certification and receive professional instructor training (Wy’East Nordic), guidelines, and support from the Mazamas.
-The Nordic Committee pays for these trainings!
 Each class also has at least one assistant instructor.

-If you are interested in teaching or assisting with a Mazama Nordic Ski School class, please apply here before December 1.
+If you are interested in teaching or assisting with a Mazama Nordic Ski School class, please apply here for next year.
+We would love to have you!